awsdocs/amazon-transcribe-developer-guide/doc_source/getting-started.md

 As a best practice, require users—including those that require administrator access—to use federation with an identity provider to access AWS services by using temporary credentials\.

-A federated identity is any user that accesses AWS services by using credentials provided through an identity source\.
+A federated identity is any user who accesses AWS services by using credentials provided through an identity source\.
 When federated identities access AWS accounts, they assume roles, and the roles provide temporary credentials\.

 For centralized access management, we recommend that you use [AWS IAM Identity Center \(successor to AWS Single Sign\-On\)](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html)\.
-You can create users and groups in IAM Identity Center, or you can connect and synchronize to a set of users and groups in your own identity source for use across all your AWS accounts and applications\.
+You can create users and groups in IAM Identity Center\.
+Or you can connect and synchronize to a set of users and groups in your own identity source for use across all your AWS accounts and applications\.
 For more information, see [Identity and Access Management for Amazon Transcribe](security-iam.md)\.

 To learn more about IAM best practices, refer to [Security best practices in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html)\.